peteroupc/CBOR/docs/PeterO.ExtendedDecimal.md

 <b>Parameters:</b>

+ * <i>places</i>: A 32-bit signed integer.

  * <i>ctx</i>: A precision context to control precision, rounding, and exponent range of the result.
 If HasFlags of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.

- * <i>places</i>: A 32-bit signed integer.

- * <i>ctx</i>: A PrecisionContext object.

 <b>Returns:</b>